rubensworks/PhD-Thesis/content/introduction.md

 This means that the Web is a *free* platform (as *freedom*, not *free beer*), where anyone can *say* anything about anything, and anyone can *access* anything that has been said.
+This is directly compatible with Article 19 of [the Universal Declaration of Human Rights](https://www.un.org/en/universal-declaration-human-rights/), which says the following:

+> Everyone has the right to freedom of opinion and expression;
+this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

-The original Web standards and technologies have been designed with these fundamental liberties in mind.
+The original Web standards and technologies have been designed with this fundamental right in mind.
-However, over the recent years, the Web has been growing towards more *centralized* entities, where these liberties are being challenged.
+However, over the recent years, the Web has been growing towards more *centralized* entities, where this right is being challenged.

 The current *centralized* Knowledge Graphs do not match well with the original *decentralized* nature of the Web.
 At the time of writing, these new Knowledge Graphs are in the hands of a few large corporations,